CCR FAQ - Poseidon Se7en+

 How well does the Poseidon rebreather travel?

 The Poseidon rebreather is very travel friendly.
-A key design goal was to minimize size/weight and divers are able to travel by air with it as carry-on luggage in most circumstances.
+A key design goal was to minimize size/weight and divers are able to travel by air with it as carry-on luggage in some circumstances.
 Regardless of the brand of rebreather it can be annoying to travel with cylinders because they are carefully examined by security personnel, and occasionally even confiscated.
 You may prefer to rent cylinders at the destination or ship your cylinders ahead.

 How is the Poseidon different from other rebreathers?